arinavis/data-analysis-portfolio/README.md

-# 📚 Module 1: Refreshing Basic Knowledge
+# 📚 Module 1: Restoring Basic Knowledge

 This module is aimed at refreshing fundamental skills in **SQL**, **Python**, and **Power BI**, which are essential for further learning and practice in data analysis.